-The best place is our Slack Channel.
+The best place is our Discourse Forum.
 This is the main place for Open States discussion.
 The core team and many other contributors are present there, and we’re usually able to answer questions in a timely fashion.

 Have a private or financial question, or a security concern?

 Email email@example.com; only the administrative team can see these.

 Have you found an error or issue in the Open States data?

 File an issue on our bug tracker.
 And before you do, quickly check whether anyone else there has already reported the same bug.

 Have a technical issue not related to the data itself?

 Try to find the appropriate repository in our GitHub organization, and file an issue there.
 For example:

 - openstates.org: https://github.com/openstates/openstates.org/issues/